In the beginning were printed books.

 - Adjustable font sizes: If the font size of an eBook is too small for you, eBook readers give you the possibility to change them.
 Since you can increase or decrease the size of the font, reading becomes easier on your eyes.
 There is therefore less hassle, and more reading pleasure.

 - Contain interactive elements: These multimedia links and elements make the reading experience a more engaging one.
-Some eBooks even come embedded with audio elements, while others incorporate small videos.
+Some eBooks even come embedded with audio elements.
+Others incorporate small videos.
 They make reading a more immersive experience.

 Also, you will find links to external sources and websites for more detailed information.